Past Perfect Continuous ESL Worksheets, Games and Activities

 Cause and Effect

-ESL Past Perfect Continuous Worksheet - Grammar and Writing Exercises: Gap-fill, Changing Word Forms, Matching, Writing Sentences, Paragraph Completion - Intermediate (B1) - 30 minutes
+ESL Past Perfect Continuous Worksheet - Grammar and Writing Exercises: Gap-fill, Changing Word Forms, Matching, Writing Sentences - Intermediate (B1) - 30 minutes

 This comprehensive cause and effect worksheet helps students learn how to use the past perfect continuous to communicate cause and effect.
-After reading through how the past perfect continuous tense is used to show cause and effect, students complete sentences with the past perfect continuous form of the verbs in brackets.
+First, students complete sentences with the past perfect continuous form of the verbs in brackets.
 Next, students match situations to their probable causes using because in the middle to connect the results to their causes.
 After that, students answer questions with their own ideas using the negative form of the past perfect continuous.
-Lastly, students write about one of their biggest achievements using the past perfect continuous to say four things they did to prepare for it.
+Students then think of a personal experience where they were preparing for or working on something over a period of time and then describe the result of those efforts using the past perfect continuous to describe what they had been doing and because to explain how it led to the result.
+Finally, students read out their texts to the class.

 Cause and Effect Worksheet Preview